ThunderFly-aerospace/TFGPS01/README.md

 | 10  | GND        | Ground |

 #### I2C AUX
-I2C AUX is I2C1 output from autopilot.
+I2C AUX is I2C1 output from the autopilot.
 No other device is connected to I2C.

 |Pin| Name|
 |---|-----